Wikia/konfigurator/README.md

 #### options
 ```
-  -d, --destinationFolder string   Where to store the output files (default "YOUR WORKING DIR")
+  -d, --destinationFolder string   Where to store the output files (default "/Users/harnas/_Projects_/_golang_/src/github.com/Wikia/konfigurator")
   -h, --help                       help for download
+      --name string                Name of the service to download variables for
+  -n, --namespace string           Kubernetes namespace for which files should be generated for (default "dev")
   -o, --output string              Output format (available formats: [envrc k8s-yaml]) (default "k8s-yaml")
-  -s, --serviceName string         What is the service name which settings will be downloaded as
 ```
 ### update
 This command will update k8s POD definition with the configured variables and secrets inserting references to proper ConfigMap and Secret.